phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 \caption{Selecting a feature to display in the Web Visualizer.\label{fig:categories}}
 \end{wrapfigure}

 The user can also save the exact current GUI state including zoom and playback position to generate a unique URL that will restore the visualizer to that state when loaded.
+This is useful for sharing and saving interesting sections.

 Some state presets are also available, such as the default view which will show both channels of a conversation, together with the transcriptions, power, pitch and highlights for the training areas.
 Another meta preset is the NN output view, which includes a single audio channel and the raw output, smoothed output and resulting audio track for a trained network, as seen for example in @fig:postproc.
-The exact configuration can be chosen in a form [@fig:loadingnn].
+The exact configuration can be chosen in a form (@fig:loadingnn).
 Newly trained networks will automatically be available when the training is finished, allowing quick subjective evaluation of the results.

 ![Loading the output of the best epoch of specific network for channel A of the current conversation](img/20170211161913.png){#fig:loadingnn width=70%}